Moving Bodies, Moving Images

 Galleries 1, 8 & 9 | Free entry

-Whitechapel Gallery’s Moving Bodies, Moving Images will feature short films from the past decade by contemporary artists and choreographers who explore the intersection of dance, movement and moving image.
-The films will be presented across a range of projections, screens and monitors dispersed throughout the galleries.
-All the works will focus on performing bodies, and the exhibition will explore topics such as gender, politics, desire, bodily memory, resistance, personal healing and collective identities.
-Artists will include Alexandra Bachzetsis, Pauline Boudry and Renate Lorenz, Eglė Budvytytė, Eric Minh Cuong Castaing, Alia Farid, Hetain Patel, Bárbara Wagner and Benjamin de Burca, and Alberta Whittle.
+Whitechapel Gallery’s Moving Bodies, Moving Images features short films from the past decade by contemporary artists and choreographers who explore the intersection of dance, movement and moving image.
+The films are presented across a range of projections, screens and monitors dispersed throughout the galleries.
+All the works focus on performing bodies, and the exhibition explores topics such as gender, politics, desire, bodily memory, resistance, personal healing and collective identities.
+Artists include Alexandra Bachzetsis, Pauline Boudry and Renate Lorenz, Eglė Budvytytė, Eric Minh Cuong Castaing, Alia Farid, Hetain Patel, Bárbara Wagner and Benjamin de Burca, and Alberta Whittle.
 The artists hail from across the globe and draw from modern and contemporary dance, as well as club, street and other vernacular dance forms, and movement therapy.

 Zadie Xa: House Gods, Animal Guides and Five Ways 2 Forgiveness

 20 September 2022 – May 2023